mouhamaadibrahim/Data-Teaching-Mentorship-Projects/README.md

 ## Introduction
 Welcome to my Data Teaching and Mentorship Projects at the **American University of Technology (AUT)**!
 This repository showcases a collection of projects, dashboards, reports, and teaching materials from my work as a university instructor and mentor.
 As an educator, I guide students through complex data analysis projects, help them develop practical skills, and support their growth into capable data professionals.

+**Explore the [Project Highlights](#business-statistics) below** to see how students apply statistical concepts to real-world business challenges through hands-on projects.

 ## Mentorship Highlights
 Throughout my teaching career, I have elevated student skills and fostered academic success through targeted guidance and hands-on learning experiences.
 Here are some key achievements:
 - **Elevated communication, analytical, and visualization skills by 50%** through mentoring data analysis projects in business, transport, and management, utilizing Excel pivot tables to produce 7 impactful dashboards and reports.